-The mission of the Living Learning Programs is to support the mission of the university, the Division of Student Affairs, the Department of Housing and Residence Life, and other campus partners.
-We are committed to developing an environment where students can be academically and socially successful, engage in a variety of developmental activities, and utilize additional support services within our residential communities.
+The mission of the Living Learning Programs is to develop an environment where students can be academically and socially successful, engage in a variety of developmental activities, and utilize additional support services within our residential communities.

-Living Learning Communities, referred to as LLCs, are specific first year residential communities that are designed to connect students with academic resources for their respective major, college, or department.
-Specific programs and events are often created for each of these communities that encourage student growth and development outside of the traditional classroom setting.
+Living Learning Communities (LLCs) are first year residential communities that are designed to connect students with academic resources for their respective major, college, or department.
+Special programs and events are often created for each of the communities that encourage student growth and development outside of the traditional classroom setting.

 Themed Community options are residential communities that are based on a specific themed group or interest.

-For questions regarding the general housing application, payment information, etc., please contact our department directly at (386) 323-8000 or you may go directly to the application at dbhousing.erau.edu.
+For questions regarding the housing application, payment information, etc., please contact Housing and Residence Life (HRL) at (386) 323-8000 or firstname.lastname@example.org.

 Select Embry-Riddle faculty members reside within the residential community and work closely with our staff to provide academic support programs through weekly tutoring sessions and academic based programs.
 These programs may be within the faculty-in-residences’ field of study or topics of special interests (sports, hobbies, etc).

-Faculty members volunteer to participate in activities outside of the classroom setting such as exam tutoring and other programs focusing on students’ future careers.
-Our department also offers computer labs and study areas that students can utilize.
+Faculty members volunteer to participate in activities outside of the classroom setting such as exam prep, tutoring, and other programs focusing on students’ future careers.
+HRL also offers computer labs and study areas that students can utilize.